+In 2015, the Authority's operating revenues increased \$52 and other operating expense increased \$45, as a result of the operating and maintenance contract which allows for billing actual operator expenses plus 15%.
+Nonoperating revenue increased \$3 related to an increase in investment income.
+The Authority recognized \$2,769 in capital contributions from the Cities of Tulsa and Broken Arrow to fund improvements to the Haikey Creek Wastewater Treatment Plant.

 In 2014, the Authority's operating revenues decreased \$52 and other operating expense decreased \$78, as a result of the operating and maintenance contract which allows for billing actual operator expenses plus 15%.
 Nonoperating revenue increased \$15 related to an increase in investment income.
-The Authority received \$1,450 in capital contributions from the Cities of Tulsa and Broken Arrow to fund improvements to the Haikey Creek Wastewater Treatment Plant.
+The Authority recognized \$1,450 in capital contributions from the Cities of Tulsa and Broken Arrow to fund improvements to the Haikey Creek Wastewater Treatment Plant.

-In 2013, the Authority's operating revenues increased \$409 and other operating expense increased \$387, as a result of the operating and maintenance contract which allows for billing actual operator expenses plus 15%.
-Nonoperating revenue decreased \$15 related to a decrease in investment income.
-The Authority received \$2,561 in capital contributions from the Cities of Tulsa and Broken Arrow to fund improvements to the Haikey Creek Wastewater Treatment Plant.